SQL Server Table Info¶

 |---|---|---|---|---|

-| timeout | False | INT | Maximum time in seconds to wait for the operation before timing out. | 60 |
+| timeout | True | INT | Request timeout in seconds for the database service call. | 60 |

-| table_name | True | STRING | Name of the SQL Server table to inspect. | users |
+| table_name | True | STRING | The table name to describe. | users |

-| schema | True | STRING | Database schema containing the table.
-Defaults to 'dbo' if unsure. | dbo |
+| schema | True | STRING | The database schema where the table resides. | dbo |

 Outputs¶